zhangqi611/testqq/readme.txt

 \f0\fs24 \cf0 Git is
 \f1  a
 \f0 distributed version  control system\
-Git is free software distributed under the GPL}
+Git is free software distributed under the GPL\
+Git has a mutable index called stage\
+Git is tracks changes}